Skip to content

 A grey box appears and allows to select:

-• the values to compare (if operator is not 'empty' or 'not_empty')
+2. the values to compare (if the operator is not "empty" or "not_empty").

-You can add as many filters as you like, even use the same key twice with different operators and values.
+You can add as many filters as you want, even use the same key twice with different operators and values.

-Since OpenCTI 5.12, the OpenCTI platform uses a new filter format called FilterGroup, that must be used in API calls.
-The FilterGroup model enables to do complex filters imbrication with different boolean operators, which extends greatly the filtering capabilities in every parts of the platform.
+Since OpenCTI 5.12, the OpenCTI platform uses a new filter format called FilterGroup.
+The FilterGroup model enables to do complex filters imbrication with different boolean operators, which extends greatly the filtering capabilities in every part of the platform.

 The new format used internally by OpenCTI and exposed through its API, can be described as below: